MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Install_FirstUse.md

 ---

-You may need to restart Windows afterwards if the service was in use at the time it was uninstalled.
+If the service was in use when you uninstalled it, you should restart Windows.

 ## Next steps

-Now that you've installed OpenSSH Server for Windows, here are some articles that might help you as you use it:
+Now that you're done installing OpenSSH Server for Windows, here are some articles that can help you learn how to use it:

 - Learn more about using key pairs for authentication in [OpenSSH key management](OpenSSH_KeyManagement.md)

 - Learn more about the [OpenSSH Server configuration for Windows](OpenSSH_Server_Configuration.md)